National Virtual Core Library (NVCL)

 Improving Data Quality, Integrity, and Interpretation

-The NVCL team works in collaboration with the NVCL nodes and researchers to ensure data quality and integrity, provide QA/QC of NVCL datasets, and data validation.
-This includes continued enhancement of TSG’s mineral spectral reference libraries (SRL), development of SRL’s tailored for specific geological provinces and mineral systems, as well as the development of a rock-assemblage library.
-We also undertake ongoing validation of NVCL datasets and actively encourage users to contribute samples and case studies.
+The NVCL team works in collaboration with the NVCL nodes and researchers to ensure data quality and integrity, and provide QA/QC and validation of NVCL datasets.
+This includes continued enhancement of TSG’s mineral spectral reference libraries (SRL) (which is used for automated mineral interpretation) and developing best practice workflows for generating new NVCL drill core datasets.
 Questions?
-Please ask Dr Ian Lau and Monica LeGras at CSIRO – Mineral Resources.
+Please ask Dr Bobby Pejcic (SRL’s) and Dr Cam Adams (petrophysics and geochemistry) at CSIRO – Mineral Resources.

 Accessing New Geological Systems

-The NVCL supports greater nation-wide representation of core data collection from underrepresented, difficult to access, and economically important regions.
-This is achieved through moving regional and remotely stored cores to research infrastructure nodes at the geological surveys and additional operation support.
+The NVCL supports greater nation-wide representation of core data collection.
+This is achieved through access to portable tools for analyzing drill cores, and through moving regional and remotely stored cores to research infrastructure nodes at the geological surveys for HyLogging.
 To date we have helped access 192,000 meters of drill core, adding new and exciting datasets to our NVCL database.
 Questions?
-Please ask Dr Carsten Laukamp at CSIRO – Mineral Resources.
+Please ask Dr Ian Lau at CSIRO – Mineral Resources.

 Providing FAIR Data

 The NVCL is committed to providing findable, accessible, interoperable, and reusable (FAIR) data.
-To do so, we are continually improving the NVCL database in the AuScope Discovery Portal.
-The NVCL Data Analytics Layer available on AuScope’s Discovery Portal allows researchers to search for mineral groups of interest from more than 3500 drill core data sets.
-We also undertake activities to improve data interpretation and integration methods required for the use of the NVCL datasets by Australian researchers Questions?
-Please ask Shane Mule at CSIRO – Mineral Resources.
+To do so, we are continually improving the NVCL database in the AuScope Discovery Portal and developing new tools for visualizing data outputs.
+The NVCL Data Analytics Layer available on AuScope’s Discovery Portal allows researchers to search for mineral groups of interest from more than 5900 drill core data sets.
+We also undertake activities to improve data access, interpretation and integration methods.
+Questions?
+Please ask Peter Warren at CSIRO – Mineral Resources.

 Outreach and Training

 The NVCL team offers workshops several times a year to help provide students, researchers and industry geologists with the background knowledge and tools to make the most out of the NVCL datasets.
-These workshops focus on accessing and the use of NVCL datasets, including case studies and a hands on TSG training component.
 We also organize a yearly NVCL technical meeting which brings together the entire NVCL community for discussions and knowledge transfer on the advances in data collection, interpretation and analysis.
 Questions?
 Please ask Dr Jessica Stromberg at CSIRO – Mineral Resources.

 News